$G$-Tutte polynomials and abelian Lie group arrangements: Introduction

 Matroids and Tutte polynomials are particularly important in the study of hyperplane arrangements (\cite{ot}), because the Tutte polynomial and one of its specializations, the characteristic polynomial, carry enumerative and topological information about the arrangement.
 For instance, the number of points over a finite field, the number of chambers for a real arrangement and the Betti numbers for a complex arrangement are all obtained from the characteristic polynomial.

-In the context of hyperplane arrangements, matroids are considered to be the data that encode the pattern of intersecting hyperplanes.
-It should be noted that the isomorphism class of a subspace is determined by its dimension (or codimension), or equivalently, by the rank function in matroid theory.
-This is the reason that matroids are extremely powerful in the study of hyperplane arrangements.

 It is natural to consider arrangements of subsets of other types.
-There have been many attempts to consider arrangements of submanifolds inside a manifold.
 Recently, arrangements of subtori in a torus, or so-called toric arrangements, have received considerable attention (\cite{dec-pro}), which has origin in the study of the moduli space of curves (\cite{loo-coh}) and regular semisimple elements in an algebraic group (\cite{leh-tor}).

-However, beyond linear subspaces, the notion of rank is no longer sufficient to determine the isomorphism class of intersections of an arrangement.
-We need additional structure to describe intersection patterns combinatorially.

 The notions of arithmetic Tutte polynomials and arithmetic matroids invented by Moci and collaborators (\cite{moci-tor, dad-mo, br-mo, fink-moci}) are particularly useful for studying toric arrangements.
 As in the case of hyperplane arrangements, arithmetic Tutte polynomials carry enumerative and topological information about toric arrangements.
 It is generally difficult to explicitly compute the arithmetic Tutte polynomial.
 Arithmetic Tutte polynomials for classical root systems were computed by Ardila, Castillo and Henley (\cite{ar-ca-he}).